 Video: Bad News & More Bad News

-This Is Spinal Tap was phenomenal because it not only captured the essence of British Heavy Metal band but also its detail.
+This Is Spinal Tap was phenomenal because it not only captured the essence of a British Heavy Metal band but also its detail.
 A remarkable achievement considering it was made by Americans.
-Bad News can be seen partly as a British answer to this, but its origins have more to do with Adrian Edmonson's interest in the metal genre.
-Famous for playing Vyv from The Young Ones, by 1985, he had enough pull to get his own ideas and scripts produced.
-This time, through Channel Four's The Comic Strip Presents . . .
-The result was the first episode on this two part video, simply called Bad News.
+Bad News can be seen partly as a British answer to this, but its origins have more to do with Adrian Edmonson's personal interest in the metal genre.

-The low production values add to the charm of the piece and much of the humor is as good as anything in Spinal Tap.
-There is also a serious point being made about the way so-called 'realist' documentaries are manipulated and fabricated.
+The low production values add to the charm of the piece and much of the humour is as good as anything in Spinal Tap.
+There is also a serious point being made about how so-called 'realist' documentaries are manipulated and fabricated.

-Although more money was obviously on the table and production values were pushed higher, the writing and story line were somewhat weaker.
-The high points are when Colin Grigson is tracked down to his 9-to-5, working-in-a-bank, middle class life and tries to wriggle out of this by pretending to be his own twin brother, and also the visual comedy of the video shoot for Warriors of Genghis Khan.
+Although more money was on the table and production values were higher, the writing and storyline were somewhat weaker.
+The high points are when Colin Grigson is tracked down to his 9-to-5, working-in-a-bank, middle class life and tries to wriggle out of this by pretending to be his own twin brother "Trevor," as well as the visual comedy of the video shoot for Warriors of Genghis Khan, a brilliant song by the way:

 Revenge of Riff Raff